 But there's more to a snow blower's chute than that.
 Read on to learn more about the different types of chutes available and to find out which style is right for you.

 A 2.5x crank chute works identical to a manual crank - just with much fewer cranks.
 The chute will turn up to 180 degrees in just 2.5 turns.

 Crank the handle in a clockwise direction, the chute turns right.
 Crank it in a counter-clockwise direction, the chute turns left.

 The crank, however, doesn't control the pitch of the snow.
-To adjust the deflector, you gotta stop, walk around the machine and adjust it by hand.
+To adjust the deflector, you need to stop, walk around the machine, and adjust it by hand.

 Quick-Turn levers are often found on Ariens snow blowers.

 Instead of cranking in circles, you simply move the lever to the left to blow snow to the left.
 Move the lever to the right, and the chute turns right.

 The remote deflector, however, is controlled by a second lever, which requires the use of a second hand.